-Located inside a market / food hall, Stand25 Bisztró is a casual dining space that serves traditional but refined Hungarian food.
+Located inside a market / food hall in Budapest, Stand25 Bisztró is a casual dining space that serves traditional but refined Hungarian food.
 They’re also the proud owner of a Michelin Bib Gourmand award.

 I may not know much about Hungarian cuisine, but I knew what that distinction meant.
 We were about to experience some really, really good food.

 HOLD UTCA FOOD MARKET